active-logic/activelogic-cs/Doc/QuickStart.md

 }
 ```

-The update manager will then invoke `Step()` at every frame, perhaps with a policy to determine whether a failing/complete agent should repeat execution or stop.
+Your update manager should invoke `Step()` at every frame, perhaps with a policy to decide whether a failing/complete agent should either repeat execution or stop.

 In AL, `Gig` and `Task` are engine-agnostic base classes you may use to implement this approach. `Gig` only provides basic logging support while `Task` benefits additional features covered later in the guide.